-EGI may be assisted by officers detached from Ersel SIM / Ersel Asset Management, Turin.
-EGI does not define their salaries, neither the fixed portion nor the variable one which are both defined by their Employer.
+EGI may be assisted by officers detached from Ersel SpA / Ersel Asset Management, Turin.
+EGI does not define their salaries, neither the fixed portion nor the variable one which are both defined by their e.
+Delegates, service providers

+Employer.
 However, detached officers must be qualified or not as Identified Staff in accordance with this Policy.
 If they are qualified as Identified Staff, the Conducting Officer in charge of Human Resources must verify with their Employer that it has a Remuneration Policy with requirements equivalent to UCITS V and AIFMD requirements.